General terms and conditions

 In the case of only insignificant defects, the customer is only entitled to a reduction of the purchase price (§ 440, 323 V S. 2 BGB).

-(4) If the supplier does not remedy a non-conformity in accordance with § 7 (3) by repair or replacement, the contracting parties agree on an appropriate reduction of the purchase price.
+(4) by repair or replacement, the contracting parties agree on an appropriate reduction of the purchase price.

 (5) If not regulated in § 4 (2), (2) and § 7 (1) to (4), § 9 and § 10, the supplier is not responsible for non-conformities, damages and breaches of duty of his legal representatives and vicarious agents — on whatever legal grounds.
 This applies to any damage caused by defects and consequential damage, in particular damage which cannot be repaired or replaced or which has not occurred on the delivery item itself, including loss of production and loss of profit.

+In the event of a breach of essential contractual obligations and thus obligations, the fulfilment of which is essential for the proper performance of the contract and on whose compliance the Purchaser may regularly rely, the Supplier shall be liable for every degree of culpability, whereby liability in the event of a breach of essential contractual obligations shall be limited to the reasonably foreseeable damage typical of the contract.
 However, the supplier shall be liable in any case for intent and gross negligence, including intent and gross negligence of the legal representatives and vicarious agents.
 The same applies if liability is assumed for specially assumed guarantees, in the case of malice, injury to life, body or health for any degree of fault or if liability is assumed under the Product Liability Act for physical injury or property damage to privately used objects.

 (6) Deviations in quantities (up to 10 %, for custom-made products up to 20 %), dimensions, quality, weights and the like are permitted within the framework of customary trade practice.
 Equivalent design changes are reserved.